1. NATIONAL TB CONTROL PROGRAMME

 Involvement of NGOs

-Involvement of NGOs and Private practitioners in the National Tuberculosis Control Programme is of vital importance as a good proportion of patients seeks treatment from them.
-The programme encourages participation of NGOs/pps in programme implementation
+The involvement of NGOs and private practitioners in the National Tuberculosis Control Programme is of vital importance as a good proportion of patients seeks treatment from them.
+The program encourages participation of NGOs/PPS in program implementation

 1. Health education and community outreach